w3ctag/process/guide-for-tag-members.md

 ## How we work

+### Key Technical Topics

+As of our December 2024 Face-to-face, we are trying to capture and organize our work into key technical topic areas, which are listed on GitHub [in a project board](https://github.com/orgs/w3ctag/projects/5).
+This is a work in progress.

 ### Working with the web community

 Most of our interaction with the web community happens on Github, either in our repos or in the repos of features we are helping.